saqibsafdar11/Bayesian-Optimisation-and-Hyperparameter-Tuning/Datasheet.md

 - Admission Status: Binary variable indicating whether the student was admitted (1) or not (0).

 ## Collection Process
-The data was collected from various sources, including university websites, online forums, and educational databases.
+The data was collected from  UCLA Graduate University Admission Datasea.
 The data was then cleaned and preprocessed to ensure consistency and accuracy.

 ## Preprocessing/Cleaning/Labeling
 The following preprocessing steps were performed: